iredmail/docs/4-howto/unattended.iredmail.installation.md

-# How to perform silent/unattended iRedMail installation
+# Perform silent/unattended iRedMail installation

 iRedMail will store configrations in file iRedMail-x.y.z/config during installation, and ask you whether to use it for installation directly